CNES/demcompare/docs/source/userguide/step_by_step/statistics.rst

 2. The **coherent mode** is the standard mode where only the pixels sharing the same label for both DEMs classification layers are kept.

- - Say after a coregistration, a pixel *P* is associated to a 'grass land' inside a `ref` classification layer named `land_cover` and a `road` inside the `dsm` classification layer also named `land_cover`, then *P* is not coherent for Demcompare.
+ - Say after a coregistration, a pixel *P* is associated to a 'grass land' inside a `ref` classification layer named `land_cover` and a `road` inside the `dsm` classification layer also named `land_cover`, then *P* is not coherent for **demcompare**.

 3. The **incoherent mode** which is the coherent one complementary.

 The elevation thresholds (Experimental)
 ***************************************

-The tool allows to configure `elevation_thresholds` parameter with a list of thresholds.
+This functionality allows **demcompare** to compute the ratio  of pixels for which the altitude difference is larger than a particular given threshold.

-For each threshold, Demcompare will compute the ratio  of pixels for which the altitude difference is larger than this particular threshold.
+One can configure the `elevation_thresholds` parameter with a list of thresholds.

 .. note::  So far results are only visible inside `stats_results-*.json` output files (see next chapter).
 Please also note that the threshold is compared against the altitude differences being signed.
 This means that the result is not always relevant and this stats computation shall be used carefully.